-Other Acquisition
+Other Acquisitions

 On August 28, 2019, the Company acquired an 80% ownership interest in a supplier that supports the Company's DSA reportable segment.
-The remaining 20% interest is a redeemable non-controlling interest.
-See Note 10, "Equity and Noncontrolling Interests."
-The preliminary purchase price was \$23.4 million, net of a \$4.0 million pre-existing relationship for a supply agreement settled upon acquisition, and subject to certain post-closing adjustments that may change the purchase price.
-The acquisition was funded through a combination of cash on hand and proceeds from the Company's Credit Facility under the multi-currency revolving facility.
+The purchase price paid was approximately \$23 million, net of a \$4 million pre-existing relationship.
+The fair value of the net assets acquired included \$13 million of goodwill, \$12 million of other long-term assets, and \$9 million for a 20% redeemable noncontrolling interest.
 The business is reported as part of the Company's DSA reportable segment.
+Pro forma information and acquisition expenses have not been presented because such information is not material to the financial statements.